 Section 14.
-Post Retirement Health Care Savings Plan.
-The Employer agrees to provide all employees covered by this Agreement with a State-paid contribution to the Post Retirement Health Care Savings Plan (PRHCSP) administered by the Minnesota State Retirement System.
-The State-paid contribution shall be in the amount of three hundred dollars (\$300) to the PRHCSP account for each employee covered by this Agreement in January of each fiscal year of the Agreement.
+Health Care Savings Plan.
+The Employer agrees to provide all employees covered by this Agreement with a State-paid contribution to the MSRS administered Health Care Savings Plan (HCSP).
+The State-paid contribution shall be in the amount of three hundred dollars (\$300) to the HCSP account for each employee covered by this Agreement in January, 2008, and four hundred dollars (\$400) to the HCSP account for each employee covered by this Agreement in January, 2008.